 If you think of the word “happiness” surely many different thoughts will come to your mind.
 However, if you take a look at Japanese culture, you will quickly come across Benzaiten and the Seven lucky Gods (Shichi Fukujin).

-When you think about the word “happiness”, many different thoughts usually come into your mind.
-However, if you take a look at Japanese culture, you will quickly come across the seven lucky gods (Shichi Fukujin).
-In our upcoming blog posts, we will explain their meaning and origin bit by bit.
-We start this series with Benzaiten, the only female deity among the seven gods.
+In our upcoming blog post, we will explain you their meaning and origin bit by bit.
+We will start this series with Benzaiten, the only female deity among the seven gods.
 In this sense, we call it Ladies First.

 Takarabune – the treasure ship

-In Japanese culture, there is a belief that the seven lucky gods enter the city’s harbor on New Year’s day on their treasure ship Takarabune.
+The Seven Lucky Gods are a group of traveling deities bringing luck and good fortune to the people of Japan.
+They meet on New Year and travel across the sky in a treasure-laden ship.
+They gather in a great feast or occasionally go sailing in a giant vessel called the Takarabune.
 In their luggage they have seven immaterial and five material treasures.
 Among the immaterial treasures are, for example, knowledge and luck, while the material treasures are something like an inexhaustible purse or a magic wooden mallet (Uchide no kozuchi).

 The goddess of water